LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 ![Crypto](crypto.jpeg)

 Storing this secret string in an environment variable is a safe practice.
-If this secret string is leaked, unauthenticated users can create fake tokens to get access to the route.
+If this secret string is leaked, unauthenticated users can create fake tokens to access the route.

 Store your secret string in a variable: